Thinking of having a bonfire with your fireworks? Some advice and tips for you.

 - Buckets of water, fire extinguishers and even fire engines (at larger public events) have been on standby on site.

-We would also suggest you check with your firework insurers to see whether your policy covers you for any problems with the bonfire.
+I would also suggest you check with your firework insurers to see whether your policy covers you for any problems with the bonfire.

 Bonfire safety advice